microsoft/vscode-docs/remote-tutorials/wsl/enable-wsl.md

 ---
 # Enable WSL

 Windows Subsystem for Linux (WSL) is an optional feature on Windows 10.
-You can enabled it through the Windows Features dialog or PowerShell.
+You can enable it through the Windows Features dialog or PowerShell.

 ## Windows Features dialog